The change-making problem for six coin values and beyond: Orderly coin systems with six coin values

 We claim that this number $m(2a-1)$ is not a counterexample of the 5-value prefix coin system of $\mathcal{B}$.
 Suppose for contradiction that $m(2a-1)$ is such a counterexample.
 Because the 6-value coin system is orderly, we know that

 This implies that $b\leq 2a$.
 Since we already know $b>2a-1$, we conclude $b=2a$.
-By Theorem~\ref{firstjump}, we know that the differences between adjacent coin values is at least $a-1$, and because the third and fourth coin values differ by 1, we have $a=2$, and the coin system is $(1,2,3,4,5,7)$.
+By Theorem~\ref{firstjump}, we know that the differences between adjacent coin values are at least $a-1$, and because the third and fourth coin values differ by 1, we have $a=2$, and the coin system is $(1,2,3,4,5,7)$.
 However, this coin system is totally orderly, which is a contradiction.
-Hence $m(2a-1)$ is not a counterexample for the 5-value coin system of $\mathcal{B}$, as claimed.
+Hence $m(2a-1)$ is not a counterexample for the 5-value coin system of $\mathcal{B}$.

 Because $m(2a-1)$ is a counterexample for the 4-value prefix coin system, if we subtract the value of the 4th coin (which has value $b$) from $m(2a-1)$, the remaining value must use more than $m-1$ coins in its greedy solution.
 Whereas, because $m(2a-1)$ is {\em not} a counterexample for the 5-value prefix coin system, if we subtract the value of the 5th coin (which has value $a+b-1$) from $m(2a-1)$, the remaining value uses at most $m-1$ coins in its greedy solution.